Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: INTRODUCTION

-Many useful simulation techniques have been developed in recent years for deriving Hamiltonians of closed- or open-system superconducting circuits using electromagnetic simulations~\cite{Solgun2019,Minev2021quasilumped,Peng2022,Chitta2022,Pham2023,Rajabzadeh2023,Moon2024,Roth2024,Khan2024,Smitham2024,Labarca2024,Pham2025,LevensonFalk2025}.
+Many useful simulation techniques have been developed in recent years for deriving Hamiltonians of closed- or open-system superconducting circuits using electromagnetic simulations~\cite{Solgun2019,Minev2021quasilumped,Peng2022,Chitta2022,Pham2023,Rajabzadeh2023,Moon2024,Roth2024,Khan2024,Smitham2024,Labarca2024,Pham2025,LevensonFalk2025,Parra-Rodriguez2025,Bakr2026}.
 Among them, a representative class of approaches includes the black box quantization (BBQ) and the energy participation ratio (EPR) methods~\cite{Nigg2012,Solgun2014,Minev2021,IEPR}.
-However, these techniques generally fall short when it comes to modeling how microwave signals at the drive ports couple to superconducting circuits in a systematic and universal manner.
-In particular, circuits driven with time-dependent external magnetic fields experience induced electromotive forces (EMF), which are not captured by BBQ and EPR.
+Related impedance- or admittance-based approaches also incorporate microwave drives in important dispersive circuit-QED settings~\cite{Solgun2019,Labarca2024}.
+However, existing techniques generally fall short of a direct layout-level workflow for translating signals and noise applied at physical drive ports into effective drive parameters and noise couplings in the Hamiltonian.
+In particular, circuits driven with time-dependent external magnetic fields experience induced electromotive forces (EMF), which are not captured by static BBQ and EPR constructions alone, and are not the focus of existing impedance- or admittance-based driven-circuit treatments.
 The subtleties surrounding time-dependent fluxes in the context of circuit quantization were first pointed out by You {\it et al.} \cite{You2019}, who derived the Hamiltonian of a general lumped-element superconducting circuit subject to time-dependent external flux.
 Riwar and DiVincenzo recently generalized this work to the case of lumped-element circuits with realistic geometries \cite{Riwar2022}, which requires knowledge of the vector potential induced by an external magnetic field.
 Despite these previous works, how to model realistic Josephson circuits interacting with arbitrary electromagnetic fields induced by microwave signals at the drive ports, using layouts of 2D or 3D devices as the direct input information, remains challenging.